 Sweet potatoes contain what is called beta-carotene, which protects against dull hair as it stimulates the glands in your scalp to make an oily fluid called sebum.
 Orange-colored fruits and vegetables such as carrots, pumpkin, cantaloupe, mangoes, and sweet potatoes are excellent sources of beta-carotene.

 Worst Foods and Drinks for Your Hair

 1 – Swordfish

-Swordfish contains high levels of mercury which can lead to hair loss and lack of growth.
-It is recommended that you avoid fish high in mercury such as swordfish, mackerel, and avoid too much tuna.
+Swordfish contains high levels of mercury, which can lead to hair loss and lack of growth.
+You should avoid fish high in mercury, such as swordfish and mackerel, and avoid too much tuna.

 2 – Diet Soda